PeterStine/group-project-3/README.md

 DIRECTORIES and FILES:

-The main directory contains the .gitignore and README.md (which is this document).
+The main directory contains the .gitignore and README.md (which is this document) as well as other sub-directories.

 /data
 This directory contains the raw scraped data (listings_new.csv), and the cleaned data from that file in two forms (listings_cleaned.csv and listings.db).
 When new data is scraped, the listings_new.csv file is overwritten.
 The listings_cleaned.csv and listings.db files have the new data appended to them, and the previous version of the listings_cleaned.csv file which is being updated is saved as a backup file with the date, in case something goes wrong while appending new data.